quintin-lee/quintin-lee/README.md

   <br/>

   <!--✍️QUOTE-START-->
-> Software is a great combination between artistry and engineering. — Bill Gates
+> The only way to learn a new programming language is by writing programs in it. — Dennis Ritchie
 <!--✍️QUOTE-END-->
 </div>
 </details>